The Wolf Post offers a professional service with free access, without subscription.

 What are the cultivars on the farm?

 Our organic olive grove has two varieties of olive trees: Arbequina and Picual, which provide us with two different oils with very characteristic nuances and appreciated by the most demanding palates.
 The Arbequina variety is native to the north of Spain, of Catalonia.
 Its thick and leafy crown and its good adaptation to the south, has made its plantations proliferate a lot in our area.
 Our Arbequina olive oil has green, sweet and fruity fruity, pleasant aroma, surprising notes of tropical fruits, banana, apple and dried fruits in the mouth.
 Ideal for grilled fish, fruit salads, light dressings and pastries.
 The Picual variety is native to eastern Andalusia, in the province of Jaén.
 They are more slender trees, resistant to drought and highly adapted to our climate.
 Our olive oil of this variety offers an excellent intense and balanced green fruity, slight bitterness and itching, aroma of the countryside on the nose, nuances of olive leaf in the mouth.
 Its explosion of flavor in the mouth makes it ideal to pair with steamed vegetables, green salads, grilled meats, dressings.
 Our olive grove and our oils are organic certified by the CAAE (ES-ECO-001-AN Operator 25339): Every year we undergo exhaustive controls to guarantee that we do not use fertilizers or synthetic treatments, nor do we apply herbicides and maintain a respectful agricultural activity with the environment.
-Our Extra virgin olive oils are therefore free of residues and are highly appreciated by consumers concerned about a healthy and sustainable diet.
+Our Extra virgin olive oils are therefore free of residues and are highly appreciated by diet conscious consumers.